Arshiya-Siddiqui/aegis/README.md

 **Aegis** is a **self-hosted Runtime Application Self-Protection (RASP) proxy** for LLMs.
 - **Intercepts** every prompt and response in real-time.
 - **Detects threats** with a layered defense pipeline.
-- **Sanitizes instead of blocking** — neutralizing attacks while preserving UX.
+- **Sanitizes instead of blocking**, neutralizing attacks while preserving UX.
 - **Logs every event** for audit, analysis, and continuous improvement.
 - **Privacy-first**: Runs entirely inside your environment (Dockerized).
 No data leaves your perimeter.